mainwp/mainwp/readme.txt

 1. We HIGHLY recommend a NEW WordPress install for your MainWP Dashboard.

 Using a new WordPress install will help cut down on Plugin Conflicts and other issues caused by trying to run your MainWP Main Dashboard from an active site.
 Most hosting companies provide free subdomains ("demo.yourdomain.com"), and we recommend creating one if you do not have a specific dedicated domain to run your MainWP Dashboard.
-If you are not sure how to set up a subdomain, contact your hosting companies support.
+If you are not sure how to set up a subdomain, contact your hosting company's support.

-You can even install your MainWP Dashboard on a WordPress site located on your local computer using [DesktopServer](https://mainwp.com/how-to-use-desktopserver-to-run-your-mainwp-dashboard-locally/), WAMP or any other setup that allows you to run [WordPress locally](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/).
+You can even install your MainWP Dashboard on a WordPress site located on your local computer using WAMP or any other setup that allows you to run [WordPress locally](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/).

-2. Once you have set up the separate WordPress install, you can install the MainWP Dashboard plugin following your normal installation procedure, either the Automatic process by searching MainWP or by uploading the MainWP plugin to the '/wp-content/plugins/' directory.
+2. Once you have set up the separate WordPress website, install the MainWP Dashboard plugin following your normal installation procedure, either the Automatic process by searching MainWP or by uploading the MainWP plugin to the '/wp-content/plugins/' directory.

-3. Once installed then Activate the plugin through the Plugins menu in WordPress
+3. Once installed then Activate the plugin through the Plugins menu in WordPress.

-4. Add your first child site to the MainWP Dashboard - [Documentation](https://kb.mainwp.com/docs/set-up-the-mainwp-plugin/add-site-to-your-dashboard/)
+4. Add your first Child Site to the MainWP Dashboard - [Documentation](https://kb.mainwp.com/docs/set-up-the-mainwp-plugin/add-site-to-your-dashboard/)

 5. Set your MainWP Settings - [Documentation](https://kb.mainwp.com/docs/set-up-the-mainwp-plugin/mainwp-dashboard-settings/)